lwardzala/Business-Rules-Reasoning-System/Readme.md

 - Reasoning.Host can be runned on Windows/Linux/macOS;
 - MongoDB integration.

-If you still don't know how you can utilize a reasoning system, take a look on [Use cases](#use-cases) part.
+If you are still considering how would you utilize a reasoning system, take a look on [Use cases](#use-cases) part.

 ## Table of content